sidilabs/kishell/e2e/README.md

 Spin up a single node Elasticsearch cluster including Kibana to perform end-to-end testing.

-Elasticsearch available at http://localhost:9200/ and Kibana at http://localhost:5601.
+Elasticsearch is available at http://localhost:9200/ and Kibana at http://localhost:5601.

 ## How to

-First spin up the test stack:
+Spin up the test stack:

 ```
 docker compose up --build